Tiiny Host Alternative for AI-generated HTML previews

 Not every use case.
 Tiiny Host is broader general static publishing.
 PreviewShip is more focused on preview deployment, AI HTML, and agent/editor workflows.

-Can I upload a single HTML file?
+Can I upload a single HTML/Markdown file?

 Can I upload a source-code zip?